 In Breaux Bridge, Louisiana, the crawfish capital of the world, they say there’s two festivals: the one out front, and the one in da back.
 But it’s what happens on the front lawn of 318 Dorset Street that cracks open a family legacy.
 Ghosts hum through the zydeco, dreams rattle in the cooler, and everyone’s waiting for someone who might never come home.
 The Festival in da Back is a richly textured, fiercely funny play about who we crown, what we bury, and whether the music that once moved us can still bring us home.

-Hosted at The Flea :20 Thomas St, New York, NY 10007
+Location: The Flea: 20 Thomas St, New York, NY 10007

 Brian Egland